Galle – The Walled City

-Galle (Sinhala: ගාල්ල; Tamil: காலி) a major ocean-side city, is located in south-western Sri Lanka.
+The Walled City of Galle (Sinhala: ගාල්ල; Tamil: காலி) is a major ocean-side city, and located in south-western Sri Lanka.
 A UNESCO World Heritage site, Galle was occupied by the Portuguese, Dutch and British.
 The city of Galle is the capital of the Galle district as well as the administrative capital of the Southern Province.

 Table of Contents

 - 1 The Portuguese

 - 2 The Dutch